 “We do break up families here.
 That’s what mass incarceration is.
 That was the foundation of slavery, so our country has been based on that as well as the genocide of Native Americans.”

-He was evidently uninterested in the fact that people here go to prison due to having violated the law, whereas Fidel Castro and his henchman Che violently overthrew the government and murdered thousands of people.
-That’s a bit of a contrast.
+In my view, it wouldn’t hurt to also consider the fact that people here go to prison due to having violated the law, whereas Fidel Castro and his henchman Che violently overthrew the government and murdered thousands of people.
+That seems a bit of contrast.

 To be fair, a few days later, Colin specified, “Trying to push the narrative that I was supportive of the oppressive things [Castro] did is not true.”

 I’d also be remiss if I didn’t note that Malcolm X was a brilliant, passionate, and compelling man with the deep desire to learn what is right and act accordingly.
 I highly encourage you — as well as Colin — to read his amazing biography.
 He was a far cry from a brutal dictator.
 He met Castro almost half a decade before leaving the Nation of Islam, which came after a colossal personal evolution.

 As for Colin’s ideas of America, he certainly isn’t alone.